-A recent survey conducted for the 2018 State of Workplace Empathy reported that a whopping 96% of respondents rated empathy as an important quality for companies to demonstrate.
-Despite this, 92% of employees believe that empathy remains undervalued at their company, which is an increase from results in prior years.
+A recent survey conducted for the 2021 State of Workplace Empathy reported that a whopping 90% of respondents say they’re more likely to stay with an empathetic employer.
+Despite this, only 1 in 4 employees believe that empathy in their organization is sufficient, representing no change since 2020.

 Empathy is described as not just understanding another person’s perspective, but truly putting yourself in their shoes and feeling those emotions alongside that person.
-It's a cornerstone of emotional intelligence, and when a workplace demonstrates empathy, there are countless studies that correlate it to increased happiness, productivity, and retention amongst employees.
+It's a cornerstone of emotional intelligence, which has been proven to foster high-performing cultures and teams.
+There are countless benefits of empathy in the workplace, including increased happiness, productivity, and retention amongst employees.

-So more empathy at work is wanted, and many people feel empathetic, but the practice isn’t effectively translating into reality.
+It’s clear that many people crave workplace empathy, but the practices of empathetic leadership and co-worker connection aren’t effectively translating into reality.
 This disconnect is further exacerbated by the rise of remote work, which removes much of the face-to-face interactions of a traditional office.

 Remote work, by definition, removes the need for colleagues to be co-located in one place.
 This means that those small, impromptu social interactions don’t necessarily happen organically the way they would in an office kitchen or social space.
-These informal conversations are great ways to connect and demonstrate empathy at work, and for remote teams this process needs to be more intentional.
+These informal conversations are great ways to connect and demonstrate empathy in the workplace, and for remote teams, this process needs to be more intentional.

 The Geographical Disparity

-The weather is miserable in Chicago in January; they literally call it #Chiberia.
-Meanwhile, folks in Texas might be whistling dixie, enjoying the escape from oppressive summer heat.
+The weather is miserable in Chicago in January; they literally call it 'Chiberia'.
+Meanwhile, folks in Texas might be whistling dixie, enjoying the escape from the oppressive summer heat.

 Image Source: The Guardian

 For some, these weather-induced mood changes are clinical.
-Seasonal affective disorder (SAD) is a form of depression that occurs primarily in fall and winter months, and is believed to be caused by a lack of sun due to shorter daylight during this time of the year.
+Seasonal affective disorder (SAD) is a form of depression that occurs primarily in the fall and winter months.
+It is believed to be caused by a lack of sun, due to shorter daylight during this time of the year.
 This phenomenon causes decreased levels of serotonin, thus bringing down the mood of a suffering individual.
 Even if someone isn’t suffering from SAD, living in a temporary tundra is known to invoke general feelings of malaise.